 Our SATURDAY PROGRAM

-Theatre games and improvisations, fun and imagination, a rich experience of the arts, interactions with ideas and people in public spaces, all this and more on the the anvil this year
+Theatre games and improvisations, fun and imagination, a rich experience of the arts, interactions with ideas and people, outdoors and indoors, all this aims at bringing children together from different schools and learning centres to contour our effort with social inclusion by introducing the children to a variety of artistic experiences

 Pipilika – Inclusive Connections